rails-id/guides/source/active_job_basics.md

 ### Backends

-Active Job has built-in adapters for multiple queuing backends (Sidekiq, Resque, Delayed Job, and others).
+Active Job has built-in adapters for multiple queuing backends (Sidekiq, Resque, Delayed Job and others).
 To get an up-to-date list of the adapters see the API Documentation for [ActiveJob::QueueAdapters](http://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).

 ### Setting the Backend